-Currently our FaceLift® PHANTOM range of water fed poles are our best sellers - by a long shot!
+Currently our FaceLift® Phantom range of water fed poles are our best sellers - by a long shot!

-Take a Look at Squeeky Clean Dave's Review of Our PHANTOM Pole After 3 Months of Use
+Take a Look at Squeeky Clean Dave's Review of Our Phantom Pole After 3 Months of Use

-By comparison, you may have a lot of commercial work at 30,40 or even 50ft - these will require a better standard material and a few more extendable sections.
+By comparison, you may have a lot of commercial work at 30,40 or even 50ft - these will require a better standard of material and a few more extendable sections.
 Though it isn't an exact measurement, if you consider each floor to be 10ft, you can estimate the height you need to reach.